GWGraham/python_for_marine_data/source/1_shell_n_notebook.md

 From the shell you can interact with the filesystem.
-You might want to explore the [http://swcarpentry.github.io/shell-novice/](SWC Unix Shell lesson) for some ideas on how to use the shell.
+You might want to explore the [SWC Unix Shell lesson](http://swcarpentry.github.io/shell-novice/) for some ideas on how to use the shell.